Learn How to Make Coffee with a French Press

 Timer

 A timer is good o have but non-essential.
 You will read online about over-extraction, and how that ruins your coffee.
-With Press pot, over-extraction is less of a problem, “because we love the strong aromas of pressed coffee.
-There is also a technical reason why French press coffee doesn’t “actually over-extract, if you use the right temperature.
+With French press, over-extraction is less of a problem, “because we love the strong aromas of pressed coffee.
+There is also a technical reason why Cafetière coffee doesn’t “actually over-extract, if you work with the right temperature.
 We’ll get to that during the technical details.
 You can utilize your smart phone’s timer for this, no need for fancy device.

 Kettle and Thermometer

-So a kettle is a nice kitchen appliance that should be in anyone’s kitchen.
-But, if you are a on a tight budget, any pan on the stovetop ought to perform it.
-However remember, boiling water in a pan on an electric stove is not efficient and it will cost you more in the long run.
+So a kettle is a nice kitchen appliance that needs to be in anyone’s kitchen.
+However, if you are a on a tight budget, any pan on the stove ought to conduct it.
+But remember, boiling water in a pan on an electric stovetop is not efficient and it will cost you more in the long run.

-If you conduct decide to invest in a kettle, an electric variable temperature kettle is the best.
+If you perform decide to invest in a kettle, an electric variable temperature kettle is the perfect.
 It allows you to control the brewing temperature, so you don’t over-extract your coffee.
-I discover I said Cafetière coffee doesn’t over-extract, nevertheless it does, if you insist.
-It likewise depends on your taste; some people love a bit more bite on their cup.
+I know I said Cafetière coffee doesn’t over-extract, but it does, if you insist.
+It also depends on your taste; some people love a little more bite on their cup.

 If you get a variable temperature kettle, you don’t need a thermometer.